The Friend's Tale - The Crystal Revolution

-The trader nodded appreciatively, for indeed, he had very special pieces that were not on display, to be shown to very special customers who came along but rarely.
-He knew now that James was one of them, and he felt a tingle of delight, for the special customers were his favourites, and they gave him a special reason for being in his trade.
+The trader nodded appreciatively, for indeed, he had very special pieces that were not on display, to be shown to very special users who came along but rarely.
+He knew now that James was one of them, and he felt a tingle of delight, for the special users were his favourites, and they gave him a special reason for being in his trade.

 "Please, sir," he said quietly and seriously, giving a sweeping gesture to the entrance of the shop and stepping aside, "Please come inside."

 The inside of the shop was brightly lit, with sunlight pouring through the display windows, but the trader led the way through a black velvet curtain to the back, and here, it was very dark indeed.

 The trader turned on some starry lights that fell directly on a table which was covered in black velvet also, and he asked James to wait, while he would bring his most special pieces.